EdoardoSaturno/Ontochat_CA/README.md

 Before running this project, make sure you have the following tools installed/available:
 - [Anaconda](https://www.anaconda.com/products/distribution)
 - [Python](https://www.python.org/downloads/)
 - You will need an OpenAI API key, which you can obtain by signing up at the [OpenAI website](https://platform.openai.com/signup).
+You need to add it in the drafting.py file.

 ## Installation Instructions